 In October 2020, the Liberal cabinet, under pressure from the opposition, intelligence sources and the public, ordered a national review of the sale.
 This resulted in the rejection of the purchase of the mine by Chinese interests for national security reasons.

 - The Chinese government requested that its telecom giant, Huawei, participate in building Canada’s 5G wireless networks by supplying its equipment.
 Huawei, however, has close ties to the Chinese military.
 For this reason, Canada’s closest allies in the “five eyes” intelligence network – namely, the United States, the United Kingdom, Australia, and New Zealand – have withdrawn Huawei’s participation in their networks.
-The Canadian government has refused to make a decision on the Huawei deal, despite the fact that on November 18, 2020, the opposition parties passed a motion demanding that Huawei’s offer not be accepted for national security reasons.
+The Canadian government has refused to make a decision on the Huawei deal, despite the fact, that on November 18, 2020, the opposition parties passed a motion demanding that Huawei’s offer not be accepted for national security reasons.
 Trudeau has, to date, refused to make a decision on Huawei.
 This delay has enabled the federal Natural Sciences and Engineering Research Council to give $7 million to Canadian researchers to assist in carrying out research on projects in collaboration with Huawei.
 The collaboration with Huawei serves the interests of a foreign government (China) and creates yet another national security risk for Canada, since it gives the Chinese government, through Huawei, access to our intelligence service operations.

 - Multiple needy/greedy Canadian universities (nine in total) have entered into partnership arrangements with China worth billions of dollars in order to develop surveillance technology and intelligence data.
 By collaborating with Canadian universities, the Chinese military is enhanced by acquiring such information.
-To further its partnerships with the universities, China has enrolled Chinese defence scientists, graduate students, and visiting scholars in Canadian universities to enable them to obtain information to pass on to China.
+To further its partnerships with the universities, China has enrolled Chinese defence scientists, graduate students, and visiting scholars to enable them to obtain information to pass on to China.

 - Information received under the Access to Information Act in 2020, revealed, inadvertently, that in 2018, Canada permitted the Chinese People’s Liberation Army (PLA) to participate in cold weather manoeuvres at the Petawawa, Ontario military base.
 The agreement to do so was initiated in August 2013, under the Conservatives, prior to the rise of China’s current President Xi Jinping, whose rise to power marked a new, more aggressive China.
 Under this agreement, Chinese military leaders were also invited to attend the Canadian Security Studies Programme at Canadian Forces College in Toronto and a United Nations peacekeeping course at the Canadian, army-affiliated Peace Support Training Centre in Kingston.
 However, in December 2018, Canada arrested Meng Wanzhou, an executive with Huawei and the daughter of the Chinese founder of Huawei, which is controlled by the Chinese government, for extradition to the U.S. on charges of fraud.
 In retaliation, two innocent Canadian individuals have been incarcerated in China because of Canada’s failure to release Meng.
 Because of this action by China, Canadian General Vance, Chief of the Defense Staff, cancelled the 2019 winter exercises with the PLA.
 This caused alarm at the highest level of Global Affairs Canada, whose officials objected to General Vance’s decision.
 Global Affairs’ objections were based on the belief that the unilateral decision by General Vance would be interpreted by China as “unhelpful” and could damage Canada’s long-term relationship with China.